 Your home is a safe haven for you and your family, but as such, it’s also the single most vulnerable asset you own.
 Protect your home from potential property crime, cyber-attacks, and title fraud by following DomiDocs’ actionable tips to make your home safer.

 According to the Uniform Crime Reporting Program of the Federal Bureau of Investigation (FBI), there were over 6.9 million property crimes across America in 2019.
 Video doorbell cameras are an easy way to help secure your home from would-be criminals, or you can go the full-on route by having a professional alarm system installed that’s monitored 24/7.
-Often displaying security system stickers/warning signs on your property can be enough to deter some skittish thieves into looking for an easier target.
+Often displaying security system stickers/warning signs on your property can be enough to deter some skittish thieves into looking for an easier victim.
 There are also apps to turn any old tablets or cell phones you’ve got lying around into security cameras you can use around your home.